 Pink’s March 2018 to November 2019 tour made history as the highest-grossing tour for a woman in over a decade, Billboard reported.

 Madonna’s Sticky & Sweet Tour spanned three continents and ran from August 2008 to September 2009.
 At the time the show wrapped, it was the top-grossing tour by a solo artist of all time, Billboard reported.

 The Rolling Stones’ No Filter Tour: $415.6 Million (So Far)

 The Rolling Stones kicked off their No Filter Tour in September 2017 in Europe.
 The second leg of the tour, which took place in the summer of 2018, included dates throughout the U.K., Ireland and Europe.
 The third leg of the tour took the legendary rock band throughout North America during the summer of 2019.
 By the end of this leg, the band had grossed $415.6 million, Billboard reported.
 But the tour isn’t over, so millions more will most certainly roll in.
-The fourth leg of the tour will kick off in May in San Diego and run through early July, wrapping up in Atlanta.
+The fourth leg of the tour — which will take place in North America — was postponed due to the COVID-19 pandemic.

 Metallica’s WorldWired Tour: $430 MIllion (So Far)

 Metallica kicked off its WorldWired Tour in October 2016 in support of their album “Hardwired…To Self-Destruct.”
-The tour has continued into 2020, with the final date set for Oct.
-11 in Sacramento, California.
+The tour was slated to continue into 2020, but came to a halt due to COVID-19, as the band was forced to cancel or reschedule all performances.
 The tour had grossed $430 million as of September 2019, Consequence of Sound reported.